cryptoCoder0302/React_Engineer/README.md

 # Thanks

 Thank you to everyone who has contributed to this project.
 It's been a wild ride.

+If you like React Select, you should [follow me on twitter](https://twitter.com/jedwatson)

 Shout out to [Joss Mackison](https://github.com/jossmac), [Charles Lee](https://github.com/gwyneplaine), [Ben Conolly](https://github.com/Noviny), [Dave Brotherstone](https://github.com/bruderstein), [Brian Vaughn](https://github.com/bvaughn), and the Atlassian Design System team ❤️